 Gauri Manglik, CEO & Co-founder of Instrumentl, says prospects tend to ghost salespeople when they get busy.

 “There are a lot of different reasons people are busy.
 Maybe they have a big project due at work or an event to attend, or maybe they just got home from work and need to spend time with their family.
 It could be any number of things.
-Whatever the reason, it's important to understand where they're coming from to create a connection that will help them remember you when it's time for them to buy,” she says.
+Understanding their situation helps you create a connection that keeps you top of mind when they're ready to buy,” she says.

-On the other hand, it’s possible that you didn’t use the best approach to close a deal, and the prospect chose to walk away without an explanation to avoid breaking the bad news or confronting you.
+Alternatively, you may have used a suboptimal approach to close a deal, prompting the prospect to walk away without explanation to avoid breaking bad news or confronting you.

-Jan-Philipp Peters, Co-founder of BitsForDigits, says prospects choose to walk away when sales reps treat them like they’re just a part of an outreach sequence and not like human beings.
+Jan-Philipp Peters, Co-founder of BitsForDigits, says prospects choose to walk away when sales reps treat them like entries in an outreach sequence rather than human beings.

 Piotrek Sosnowski, Chief People and Culture Officer of HiJunior, agrees.

-“They [your prospects] want to be heard and understood, not just sold to.
-You need to show that you're invested in their success and not just trying to make a quick sale,” he says.
+“They [your prospects] want to be heard and understood beyond the sales pitch.
+You need to show that you're invested in their success beyond making a quick sale,” he says.

 Jason Moss, President and Co-Founder of Moss Technologies, believes that prospects ghost sales reps because they lost interest in a product or found an alternative.